Meat Curing Methods

 Salt that is rubbed in into the surface of the meat starts migrating inside and at the same time water that is present inside of the meat starts to travel towards outside.
 You may say that the water is leaking out of the meat.
 This process is very fast during first 7 days and then slows down as there is more salt inside of the meat and less water.
 Most dry cured products will be smoked and/or air dried and this is a welcome scenario as a lot of moisture has been eliminated and there is smaller possibility of meat spoiling during further air-drying.

 Eventually the equilibrium is reached when all salt is inside of the meat and no more water loss occurs.
-Unfortunatelly some meat juice (protein, minerals) was lost together with water and of course the meat piece lost some of its original weight.
-Salt which is already inside of the meat penetrates meat fibres and they swell, become larger and are able to accept and hold water inside of them.
+Unfortunately some meat juice (protein, minerals) was lost together with water and of course the meat piece lost some of its original weight.
+Salt which is already inside of the meat penetrates meat fibers and they swell, become larger and are able to accept and hold water inside of them.
 Think of them like if they were a sponge that when wet can hold quite a lot of water.
 In most cases the bloody liquid simply drains away and there is an inevitable weight loss.
 If the same meats meats were packed in a sealed tub without drainage holes, some of the natural brine that was created will be absorbed back into the meat.
 Due to increased salt content the product may feel salty what is offset somewhat by adding sugar into the mixture.

 Loss of weight (water) during dry curing